Heather Roan Robbins

 Post 9-11 NYC carried so much ambient pain and searching angst that I wanted more tools to offer my clients.
 I wanted to walk with them through their crossroads in rough waters and celebrate their turning points, not just map them, and so I went back into an interfaith seminary to expand my spiritual counseling tools and ceremonial skills.
 The New Seminary was founded in 1975 by Kabbalist Rabbi Gelberman, Course of Miracle specialist Rev. John Mundy, wise priest father Giles Spoonour, and Swami Satchidananda.
 I felt so at home I stayed on to work as teacher and registrar while I grew my practice.

 NYC also has a vibrant astrological community; I joined the NY NCGR chapter, spoke at a few conferences and studied.
 NY Astrologers Mark Wolz, Anne Ortlee and I formed Access Astrology, a group dedicated to making quality astrological information available to the public; we did a weekly astro-talk at the East-West Center, and still do a blog-talk radio podcast together every Wednesday night.
-They now run a group at the Open Center in NYC, I work with them when I go back to NYC, and see my clients out of the Oriens Healing Sanctuary.
+They now run a group at the Open Center in NYC, I work with them when I go back to NYC to see my clients.

-North Dakota: After six years in NYC we long for the wide open spaces of the West again.
-Dreams took us to Turtle Mountain ND, a stone’s throw from the Canadian border, where my mate helped start a science-teacher training program for tribally-owned Turtle Mountain College.
+North Dakota: After six years in NYC we long for the wide-open spaces of the West again.
+Dreams took us to Turtle Mountain ND, a stone’s throw from the Canadian border, where my mate helped start a science-teacher training program for tribally-owned Turtle Mountain College (Aanishinaabe).
 I tutored writing skills for future teachers.
 We walked with an herbalist, worked behind the scenes at a powwow, attended sweats, sat at the spirit fire for friends who died.
 We had so much to learn.

 Warmth had a whole new meaning out there on the prairies at -20°.
 Our house was sealed tight.
 Solid workmanship is admired in the small Dakota towns as much as an honest handshake and a person who does what they say they’ll do, and with no fuss.
 Neighborliness; in a blizzard, at -26, our neighbors plowed our drive without saying a word, which brought tears to this former New Yorker’s eyes.